revaturelabs/interviewquestions/InterviewSpecificQuestions/SDLC/SDLC.md

 </details>

 ---
-5. What do you mean by Sprint in the Agile framework?
+5. What are the steps in the software development lifecycle?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)